KureciPlatek/Cortex_M_devEnv/doc/setup/Linux/CMake_setup.md

 ```
 It may surely changes if you selected another make alternative for Windows (ninja, Cygwin, ...)

->[!TIP] Stop thinking Windows is good
->They are the only one using "\\" instead of "/", which make all path useless on `CMakeLists.txt`.
-Yay.
->So when writing decoupled CMake files, as platform independent as possible, I wanted to use `${HOME}` environment variable, sadly, for Windows, `${HOMEPATH}` provides a path with "\\", which will generate errors.
-So I had to put my full path in `stm32.cmake` file.

-# General CMake opinion
+# General `CMake` opinion

-I find generally that people overuse CMake and its many functions for same functionality.
+I find generally that people overuse `CMake` and its many functions for same functionality.

->[!ERROR]
->When using two different ways, for the same goal.

 For example, to add `-Wall` flag to compiler, there are different options: